RochX/cryptography/README.md

 This project is an implementation of a secure electronic voting method.

+DISCLAIMER: This system is not viable for actual use!
+It all runs locally on your own machine and is for educational purposes only!

 ## Voting Process
 We have two organizations:
 - CLA: Central Legitimization Agency